E-commerce

 Average order value

-an increase in the rate can be accompanied by a drop in value
+an increase in rate can be accompanied by a drop in value

 Add to cart

-indicates whether the problem is upstream or lower down in the funnel
+shows whether the problem is upstream or further down the funnel

 Checkout start